News from Shetland's Creative Scene - October 2013

 If you visit Shetland you may come across a knitter's tool - the Makkin Belt - Shetlanders call knitting 'makkin'.
 Hazel Tindall 'the fastest knitter in the world' has created a 'how a knitting belt is used' short video and she's also written a fascinating blog post about her collection of belts.
 You can purchase a handmade in Shetland knitting belt from Shetland Museum's online shop.

 If you're a yarn addict looking for an extra special spinning wheel - I recently discovered, via Elizabeth Lovick's blog - Northern Lace, that Hamish Polson makes spinning wheels.
 I had a quick chat with him and he said that if anyone wants to order a spinning wheel to ring him directly: 01957 722235.
-Hamish also shared a guddick (riddle) with Elizabeth (read the blog post here).
+Hamish also shared a guddick (riddle) with Elizabeth.
 During the winter people would ask a series of riddles 'aboot da fire'.
 I hear on the Shetland grapevine that there is soon to be a book of Shetland riddles published, accompanied by Amy Lightfoot's illustrations.
 I'll keep you posted.
 In the meantime, here's a riddle from Hamish…

 What am I?
 I have three legs on which I stand, I have four maids at my command, I go much faster than a mill, and yet my feet are standing still.
 Find the answer at the end of the newsletter.

 Did you know: there's a 'Riddles from Shetland' Facebook page?
-Pop over here and 'like' and view a selection of Amy's woodcut blocks - she carved 180 for the book!
+View a selection of Amy's woodcut blocks - she carved 180 for the book!

 Shetland College UHI student (and renowned Fair Isle knitter): Kathy Coull

 Kathy is a third year mature student studying BA (Hons) Contemporary Textiles at Shetland College UHI.